-Most all packs come in a range of sizes, colors, and features, but fitting is specific to the intended gender.
-Women's particular models tend to be designed with shorter torso lengths, narrower shoulder widths, and specially designed waist belts that are mindful of women's hips.
-Every single body is different, and these specific design features are not intended to necessarily suit all women.
-Some women may find that a men's model fits better or that a unisex version is more comfortable.
+Most packs come in a range of sizes, colors, and features, but fitting is specific to the intended gender.
+Women's particular models are designed with shorter torso lengths, narrower shoulder widths, and waist belts designed for women's hips.
+Every single body is different, and these specific features are not intended to suit all women.
+Some women may find that a men's model fits better, or that a unisex version is more comfortable.

-We recommend a women's specific backpacking pack for its sizing and fit that is designed for a woman's body.
-The curve of the shoulder straps are adequately proportioned so that the straps do not dig into your neck or inner arms; the waist belts are considerate of women's hip shape so that the backpack rests appropriately on your hips in comfort.
-The benefit to buying a women's specific model is a fit that is tailored to your anatomy.
-(And, it's hard not to appreciate feminine details in color and style as well!)
+Our females testers find that women's specific packs work well for them.
+The curved shoulder straps are adequately proportioned so that they don't dig into your neck or inner arms.
+The waist belts accommodate wider hips so that the backpack rests comfortably.
+The benefit of buying a women's specific model is a fit that is tailored to your anatomy.

-As discussed throughout our review of women's specific backpacking packs, comfort is key!
-When setting out on a 2, 5, or 10+ day adventure in the backcountry, it is essential to find comfort under a loaded backpack.
+As discussed throughout our review, comfort is key!
+When setting out on a 2, 5, or 10+ day adventure in the backcountry, it is essential to find support under a loaded backpack.
 By choosing a women's specific version, you will find a size and fit that lends to the comfortable enjoyment of backpacking.

 Suspension Designs and Support

-And third is a hinging system that moves with the hips and stabilizes the shoulder straps.
-This technical design is unique and offers synchronization between the backpack and the user.
+The third is a hinging system that moves with the hips while stabilizing the shoulder straps.
+This technical design is unique and is built to move with you.
 The Arc'teryx Bora AR 61 and Gregory Deva both have hinging systems.
 The Deva is a more affordable option with a similar suspension.

-Each suspension design is slightly different in its actual application.
-The preference for a specific suspension depends on fit and comfort, as well as geographical use.
-If you intend to use a pack in a warmer climate, the mesh back panel is best for ventilation.
+The preference for one suspension design over another depends on fit and comfort, as well as geographical use.
+If you intend to use a pack in a warmer climate, a mesh back panel is best for ventilation.
 However, if you will be wearing it in colder climates, the foam padding may be preferred for added warmth while still offering breathability, and if you are seeking a stabilized, moving system, the hinging suspension designs are technical and unique.

-These vary greatly; some models have many pockets for organizing gear, others offer only a single compartment; some pockets are enclosed with a zipper, and some pockets are made of stretch fabric that does not close.
+Pockets vary greatly.
+Some models have many pockets for organizing gear; others offer only a single compartment.
+Some pockets are enclosed with a zipper, and some pockets are made of stretch fabric that does not close.
 Take a moment to think about your needs and wants when it comes to pockets.
 Also, consider stuff sacks as a suitable option for organizing gear.

-Nowadays, it is rare to find a backpacking pack without some degree of hydration system compatibility.
+Nowadays, it is rare to find a backpacking pack without a hydration system.
 Some packs, like the Osprey Ariel 65 come with their hydration system already incorporated into the design of the pack.
 If you prefer to carry your water with a bladder system, consider the options with a particular backpack.
-Some offer enclosed pockets (interior or exterior) and often are accompanied by a straw port; some offer large side pockets suitable for water bottles but not for storing a bladder, and some offer a front pocket that is easily accessible while hiking.
+Some offer enclosed pockets (interior or exterior) and often are accompanied by a straw port.
+Some offer large side pockets suitable for water bottles but not for storing a bladder, and some offer a front pocket that is easily accessible while hiking.

-If you hike with trekking poles, plan to use it for climbing trips, or like to attach gear to the exterior of the backpack, consider seeking gear loops that are complementary to your specific uses.
-Some manufacturers also offer components that can be attached aftermarket (bought separately).
+If you hike with trekking poles, plan to use it for climbing trips, or like to attach gear to the exterior of the backpack, consider seeking gear loops that are complementary to your needs.
+Some manufacturers also offer components that can be attached aftermarket.

 Planning to hike in humid or rainy weather?
 Consider a rain cover that can be purchased separately.
-These cover your pack entirely so that all of your gear remains dry in the wettest conditions.
+These cover your pack entirely so all of your gear remains dry in even the wettest conditions.
 Nearly all the packs in this review come with a rain fly, except for the Mountain Hardwear Ozonic, which is waterproof already.
 The Osprey Ariel Pro is another model designed for wet conditions.
 Though it lacks the roll-top closure of the Ozonic, the Ariel Pro is made of durable, water-resistant material.